sysnasri/dotin/README.md

 # Lets get started

 There are several folders in this repository.
 Please reffer to each folder for more information.

 # Ansible

 I could have Installed ansible via vagrant which is also added to the project but the installation procedure is done via the following ansible role.

-        ansible-galaxy install sysnasri.docker

-            Please read the README file here to override the default variables

         ansible-galaxy install atosatto.docker-swarm

 for those who want to install via vagrant please reffer to vagrant folder.

 # Gitlab

 Personally I would rather install applications via JUJU charms in combination with MAAS than to write or use a playbook but this one is for demonstration purpose.

             https://maas.io/
             https://jaas.ai/

 You can find the same folder as task name as well.

 # Sample Project:

 A folder called `web` is presented here.
 It consists of a docker compose which is going to build neccessory images for the wordpress deployment. it consists of nginx as a load balancer , php-fpm , mariadb and two apache webservers as backend.

 # ELK Stack: